 This pattern was very popular when it appeared on the cover of Love of Quilting magazine, September 2006.

-Now the pattern is available from our website.
-The combination of pieced baskets and flowing applique wlll make this one of your favorite quilts.
+The combination of pieced baskets and flowing applique will make this one of your favorite quilts.

 Large Cookie Cutter animals are appliqued to the center panel of a sweet child's quilt.